wernight/powerline-web-fonts/README.md

 or if you're pretty much on any other OS, you can install those fonts locally or copy them locally and it'll work with little to not effort.

+Note that the RawGit links require a specific commit id, because files are cached permanently.
+Please update your projects to use the `CDN` links, as overusage of the development URLs (those without `cdn.`), could result in this repo being blacklisted from RawGit.

 ## Suggesting a new font

 To add a new font, you can submit a GitHub pull request.
 Your PR should: